OpenEvalProject/evals/manuscripts/elife-58037/v3/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/58037/elife-58037-fig7-v3.jpg)

 **Figure 7.:** (A) Quantification of Us11-GFP expressing neurons following addition of IL-1β to latently infected cultures of mature SCG neurons.
 (B) Numbers of Us11-GFP-positive neurons following addition of forskolin or IL-1β to mature SCG neurons, and in the presence of an IL-1R-blocking antibody (2 μg/mL).
 (C) Quantification of IL-1β induced reactivation in the presence of the voltage-gated sodium channel blocker TTX (1 μM), the HCN-channel blocker ZD 7288 (10 μM) and the DLK inhibitor GNE-3511 (4 μM).
 (D) Latently infected SCG neurons were transduced with an shRNA control lentivirus or lentiviruses expressing shRNA against DLK.
 Three days later IL-1β was added to the cultures and the numbers of GFP-positive neurons quantified at 3 days later.
 Individual experimental replicates, means and SEMs are represented.
-Statistical comparisons were made using two-tailed unpaired t-test (A) or a one-way ANOVA with a Tukey’s multiple comparison (B–D). *p<0.05, **p<0.01.Figure 7—source data 1.Figure 7.
+Statistical comparisons were made using two-tailed unpaired t-test (A) or a one-way ANOVA with a Tukey’s multiple comparison (B–D). *p<0.05, **p<0.01.

 Inhibition of voltage-gated sodium channels by TTX resulted in a significant decrease in the ability of IL-1β to induce reactivation (Figure 7E), therefore indicating that IL-1β triggered reactivation is via increasing neuronal activity.
 Reactivation was reduced in the presence of the HCN-channel inhibitor ZD 7288, although this decrease was not significant (p=0.2255), perhaps suggesting that IL-1β induction of neuronal activity is not directly due to the action of cAMP on HCN channels and instead HCN channel activity may be required for maximal hyperexcitability and reactivation.
 Importantly, the addition of the DLK inhibitor GNE-3511 blocked reactivation in response to IL-1β (Figure 7C) and the role for DLK was confirmed by shRNA mediated depletion (Figure 7D).
 Therefore, IL-1β can induce sympathetic neurons to become hyperexcitable and trigger HSV-1 reactivation via activation of DLK.